Facts of Benito Juárez, Tlaxcala

 This refers to private homes that are inhabited without access to piped water within the home 1.

-In Benito Juárez, 1222% of inhabited private homes have a water tank.
+1222% of inhabited private homes have a water tank as a storage system.

-1506% of inhabited private homes have a separate toilet or bathroom.
+Of the inhabited private dwellings, 1506 have a toilet or bathroom.

-In Benito Juárez there are 1515 inhabited private homes with drainage.
+In Benito Juárez there is a total of 14 inhabited private households without drainage.

 The number of inhabited private households without a motor vehicle in this area is 1003.